Koha-Community/kohadocs/source/patrons.rst

    |image410|

-   -  Click 'Set to Patron' to search your system for an existing patron
+   -  Click 'Set to patron' to search your system for an existing patron

    -  If the Guarantor is not in the system, you can enter the first and last name in the fields available